The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Observations

 \subsection{NIRSpec spectroscopy}

-The \jwst-ERO spectroscopic data of \galname\ have already been presented and examined by a list of independent studies \citep[][]{Carnall22,Trump22,Rhoads22,Schaerer22,Katz22,Curti22,ArellaniCordova22,Taylor22,Brinchmann22,Tacchella22}.
-The NIRSpec spectroscopy was obtained with the medium resolution gratings G235M/F170LP ($1.75-3.1\mu$m) and G395M/F290LP ($2.9-5.2\mu$m), with $\mathcal{R} = \lambda/\Delta \lambda = 1000$ \citep{Jakobsen22}, for a total exposure time of 8754 seconds.
-We use the JWST pipeline to perform the standard wavelength, flat-field and photometric calibrations to the individual NIRSpec exposure files\footnote{i.e., calibration levels 1 and 2 with \texttt{jwst} version 1.8.2}.
+The \jwst\ ERO spectroscopic data of \galname\ have already been presented and examined by a number of independent studies \citep[][]{Carnall23,Trump22,Rhoads22,Schaerer22,Katz23,Curti23,ArellaniCordova22,Taylor22,Brinchmann22,Tacchella22}.
+The NIRSpec spectroscopy is obtained with the medium-resolution gratings G235M/F170LP ($1.75-3.1\mu$m) and G395M/F290LP ($2.9-5.2\mu$m), with $\mathcal{R} = \lambda/\Delta \lambda = 1000$ \citep{Jakobsen22}, for a total exposure time of 8754\,s.
+We use the JWST pipeline to perform the standard wavelength, flat-field, and photometric calibrations to the individual NIRSpec exposure files\footnote{i.e., calibration levels 1 and 2 with \texttt{jwst} version 1.8.2}.
 We generate the full combined 2D spectra and optimal \citep{Horne86} 1D extractions with scripts that extend the standard pipeline functionality \citep{msaexp}.
 We further scale the overall flux density of the spectrum to the derived photometry to improve the absolute flux calibration by matching the integrated flux within the F444W passband to the derived photometry of the same filter.
-The reduced spectra are made available on the dedicated repository$^1$.
-Overall, our extracted version of the spectrum appears consistent with the publically available 1D spectrum from \citet{Curti22}, though we detect a slightly weaker [\oii]\,$\lambda 3726,3729$ doublet and [\oiii]\,$\lambda 4363$ line transition (see Sect.~\ref{ssec:spec} for further discussion).
-We confirm a similar trend in another latest NIRSpec study in Nakajima et al. (in prep.).
+The reduced spectrum is made available on the dedicated repository$^1$.
+Overall, our extracted version of the spectrum appears consistent with the publicly available 1D spectrum from \citet{Curti23}, though we detect a slightly weaker [\oii]\,$\lambda\lambda 3726,3729$ doublet and [\oiii]\,$\lambda 4363$ line transition (see Sect.~\ref{ssec:spec} for further discussion).
+We confirm a similar trend in another up-to-date NIRSpec study by \citet{Nakajima23}.
 Both of these spectra were derived from an independent source extraction and calibration, which alleviated the issues regarding the flux calibration and the inferred line ratios from the Phase 3 MAST products due to an error in the first s007 exposure.
 The spectrum is presented in Fig.~\ref{fig:sedspec}, where the most prominent nebular emission lines used to determine the redshift and infer the physical properties of the galaxy are marked as well.